Preferred Series 7189 (Premium EL84)

 Compared to the stock tubes (SV83) in my 2013 Decware SE84ZS, these provide much warmer sound, slightly slower but with greater amount of (or more noticeable) audible details.
 Wonderful tonality and "palpability".

 I put this into my Bugera V5 with the Preferred Series 7025 preamp tube.
 I have a new amp.
 I have always enjoyed the sound of this amp with a JJ ECC83-S and the stock whatever tube.
 I did not fool around and just re-tubed it with the Preferred Series tubes.
 I did not want to stop playing it.
 The inherent darkness has been eliminated and a much fuller tonal spectrum is available with the one tone control.
 For the sound I want, rich and chimey with delicious compression at low volumes to serious bark when the volume goes up, I love this tube.
 I see Tung-Sol now has an EL84 tube out.
 It is probably a great tube.
 This Preferred Series 7189 is superb.
 With sound like this the price is reasonable.

 2012 FENDER BLUES JR (TWEED, CREAM BOARD W/ BILLM MODS)

 by TIM M

-Have not had the opportunity to listen to many other EL84s in action as this amp is still quite new (hence the 3.5 stars), but the stock Groove Tubes (Sovtech)" are considerably below-grade in tonal qualities to that of the "Preferred Series."
-Coupled with the addition of the 'billm Mods' and replacement 'MOD Reverb Tank', I enjoy these tubes.
-A/B'd the GTs after mods and the "Prefered Series" win hands-down.
+Have not had the opportunity to listen to many other EL84s in action as this amp is still quite new (hence the 3.5 stars), but the stock Groove Tubes (Sovtek) are considerably below-grade in tonal qualities to that of the "Preferred Series."
+Coupled with the addition of the 'BillM Mods' and replacement 'MOD Reverb Tank', I enjoy these tubes.
+A/B'd the GTs after mods and the "Preferred Series" win hands-down.